sailpoint-oss/golang-sdk/api_v3/docs/ServiceDeskIntegrationAPI.md

 [[Back to README]](../README.md)

-## DeleteServiceDeskIntegration
+## Delete a Service Desk integration

 > DeleteServiceDeskIntegration(ctx, id).Execute()

-Delete a Service Desk integration
+Delete an existing Service Desk integration by ID.
+A token with Org Admin or Service Desk Admin authority is required to access this endpoint.

 ### Example